tryexc/XNAT-1.8.7-on-Debian-10/README.md

 cd /tmp
 wget https://www-eu.apache.org/dist/tomcat/tomcat-9/v9.0.73/bin/apache-tomcat-9.0.73.tar.gz
 ```
 (ver.
-9.0.27 as describebed in the link above isn´t available, so use Ver.
+9.0.27 as describebed in the link above isn´t available, so use ver.
 9.0.73 instead)

 Then extract the file and move it to ```/opt/tomcat```: